-versely encourages defendants to hide in a crowd and then raise the defense that "everyone is doing it."
+discourage wrongdoing, not encourage it.
+Yet the x/n approach perversely encourages defendants to hide in a crowd and then raise the defense that "everyone is doing it."

 Particularly in the context of the widespread distribution of child pornography, the x/n approach may never result in victims recovering "the full amount" of their losses.
-A restitution award under an x/n formula progressively regresses towards zero as the number of defendants grows.246 For example, both Amy and Vicky are identified victims in hundreds of individual criminal cases.247 Courts have sentenced more than one hundred defendants to pay restitution to each of them.248 If the x/n formula was applied, they would receive restitution awards of less than one percent of their total losses.
+A restitution award under an x/n formula progressively regresses towards zero as the number of defendants grows.
+For example, both Amy and Vicky are identified victims in hundreds of individual criminal cases.
+Courts have sentenced more than one hundred defendants to pay restitution to each of them.
+If the x/n formula was applied, they would each receive restitution awards of less than one percent of their total losses.
 If all of these awards were immediately collectable and payable in full, it would theoretically be possible for Amy and Vicky to aggregate x/n amounts into full restitution.
-The reality, however, is that many child pornography defendants are incarcerated for lengthy prison terms and enter prison with few assets.249 Any belief that restitution awards are quickly collectable is a pipe dream.
+The reality, however, is that many child pornography defendants are incarcerated for lengthy prison terms and enter prison with few assets.
+Any belief that restitution awards are quickly collectable is a pipe dream.

 Additionally, because the x/n formula produces different size awards over time, it creates anomalies.
 Consider three different defendants who have all harmed Amy and Vicky in exactly the same way by possessing the same images, but are convicted at different points in time: Defendant #1 is the first defendant convicted; Defendant #50 is the fiftieth defendant convicted; and Defendant #500 is the five hundredth defendant convicted.
-Again, assuming \$1,000,000 in losses, Defendant #1 will have a restitution obligation of \$1,000,000; Defendant #500 will have a restitution obligation of \$20,000; and Defendant #500 will have a restitution obligation of only \$2000.250 Thus, the earlier defendants will pay far more than the later offenders, contrary to
+Again, assuming \$1,000,000 in losses, Defendant #1 will have a restitution obligation of \$1,000,000; Defendant #50 will have a restitution obligation of \$20,000; and Defendant #500 will have a restitution obligation of only \$2000.251 Thus, the ear-